TranDavid1/TranDavid1/README.md

 My name is David and I am I am currently seeking a position as a professional in the software engineering industry.

-I have professional experience with using AWS services, Node.js, and SQL.
+I have professional experience with using AWS, Node.js, and SQL.

 I'm also familiar with coding and problem solving using Java, C++, and Python.